pilhuhn/opentelemetry.io/content/en/docs/zero-code/obi/configure/filter-metrics-traces.md

-Each `application` and `network` filter section is a map where each key is an attribute name (either in Prometheus or OpenTelemetry format), with either a string or numeric machter (see below).
+Each `application` and `network` filter section is a map where each key is an attribute name (either in Prometheus or OpenTelemetry format), with either a string or numeric matcher (see below).
 For string matching you can use the `match` or the `not_match` property.
 Both properties accept a [glob-like](https://github.com/gobwas/glob) string (it can be a full value or include wildcards).
 If you set the `match` property, OBI only reports the